Transmit And Receive - GDMA

 Call the

-that needs to be set in the RAM register via TX GDMA.Call the
+can_dma_txfunction to configure the valuetx_can_ram_structthat needs to be set in the RAM register via TX GDMA.-

 void can_start_tx_dma(CAN_RAM_TypeDef *p_can_ram_data) { GDMA_SetSourceAddress(TX_GDMA_Channel, (uint32_t)p_can_ram_data); GDMA_INTConfig(TX_GDMA_CHANNEL_NUM, GDMA_INT_Transfer, ENABLE); GDMA_Cmd(TX_GDMA_CHANNEL_NUM, ENABLE); }